olivierfriard/boris_docs/install_launch.rst

     want to run this software?` Click the `Run` button to launch BORIS.

+.. warning:: The first launch of BORIS can be long so be patient.
+A terminal/command prompt window will show up, it is normal.
+    Do NOT close it!

 At the first launch, BORIS will ask you to allow the automatic check for new version.
 Internet access is required for this feature.
 If you choose **Yes** BORIS will check for new version about every 15 days.
 This option can be changed on the **Preferences** window (See `general preferences`_)